 Braces are attached to the face of the teeth and are permanent.
 They work around the clock requiring fewer trips to the dentist.
 And since they are permanent, there’s less chance of your child removing them – or worse yet, losing them!

 For older generations, the thought of getting braces is still associated with mental stigma.
 ‘Metal Mouth’, was the ubiquitous insult in school playgrounds and for those with braces, it was a great drain on many children’s self-esteem.

 Not so for today’s generation.
 Whilst before braces were in the same realm as acne and bad body odor, today braces are a fashion statement.

 The number of North Americans 17 and under receiving orthodontic treatment has nearly doubled in the past few decades, from around 2.6 million to more than 4.6 million in 2012.
 That means that the general standard of expectation for dental perfection has been raised.
 Many dentists are even seeing young patients asking for braces when there isn’t structurally that much that requires re-alignment.
 They just feel peer pressure from their friends with braces who are heading towards a future of dental perfection.

 Celebrities are also less circumspect about wearing braces.
 Tom Cruise was 40 when he famously got braces on his teeth and since then many more celebrities like Emma Watson and Kanye West have dispelled the shame of braces by wearing them unabashed.

 In some poorer countries like Brazil, they have even become a status symbol, with only the rich being able to afford them.
-In Thailand, teenagers are so desperate to emulate the celebrities they adore, that they are going to the lengths of wearing fake, coloured braces.
-Two teenage deaths have already been attributed to this new must have trend, where cheap braces have been fitted by untrained professionals.
+In Thailand, teenagers are so desperate to emulate the celebrities they adore, that they are going to the lengths of wearing fake, colored braces.
+Two teenage deaths have already been attributed to this new must-have trend, where cheap braces have been fitted by untrained professionals.